Download example code¶

 The next step toward deploying your algorithm is to prepare a code base that Docker can use to build a container.
 To help you, there is example code available to start from.
-There are two options:
+Depending on your role, you can either:

-Choose this if you are participating in a challenge and the organizers have made a baseline repository available.
-The baseline algorithm will be a working example of how to load the input(s) and produce an output.
+If you are a challenge participant, the challenge organizers should have made a baseline repository available.
+The baseline algorithm will be a working example of how to load the input(s) and produce an output for that particular challenge.
 It will therefore be the best starting point.
-If there is no baseline algorithm available, you can still use option 2 below and download a tailored template after creating your algorithm page.
+If there is no baseline algorithm available, contact the challenge organizers.

-Option 1: Clone a repository from a challenge baseline algorithm
+Clone a repository from a challenge baseline algorithm¶

 As Challenge repositories need to be private, we cannot simply fork the baseline repository, because GitHub doesn't allow it.
 Instead we must clone the baseline, push it to our repository, and clone that repo.
 Below we outline the steps to this, which we adapted from the Github docs.